The new Species Regulation has been published by the European Commission, and is effective from 4 February 2017.

 CITES permitting in Finland

-Print, fill and sign the application forms.
+Print, fill and sign the application forms, or fill, sign and print.
 Add the attachments needed and send the application and attachments to the CITES permit office at Finnish Environment Institute.
 The postal address is below and on the application forms.

 CITES in Finland